Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud-develop-defer.md

 To enable defer in the dbt Cloud IDE, toggle the **Defer to production** button on the command bar.
 Once enabled, dbt Cloud will:

-1. Pull down the most recent manifest from the Production environment for comparison
+1. Configure deploy jobs across all three staging environments.

+Once a Staging environment exists in a project, dbt Cloud immediately uses it to resolve cross-project references for downstream projects, without falling back to Production.
+This ensures that dbt Cloud consistently relies on metadata from the Staging environment, even if no successful runs have occurred in the configured Staging environment.

-2. Pass the `--defer` flag to the command (for any command that accepts the flag)
+2. Pass the `--defer` flag to the command (for any command that accepts the flag).

-For example, if you were to start developing on a new branch with [nothing in your development schema](/reference/node-selection/defer#usage), edit a single model, and run `dbt build -s state:modified` &mdash;  only the edited model would run.
+If you were to start developing on a new branch with [nothing in your development schema](/reference/node-selection/defer#usage), edit a single model, and run `dbt build -s state:modified` &mdash;  only the edited model would run.
 Any `{{ ref() }}` functions will point to the production location of the referenced models.

 <Lightbox src="/img/docs/dbt-cloud/defer-toggle.jpg" width="100%" title="Select the 'Defer to production' toggle on the bottom right of the command bar to enable defer in the dbt Cloud IDE."/>